1. Home »

 _________________________

-After a candidate accepts a position there are a few steps that must be completed before they can be considered a legal employee:
+After a candidate accepts a position there are a few steps that must be completed before they can be legally hired:

-1. Employment Contract – A legal document that binds an employer and employee to a working relationship.
+3. Employment Contract – The employer will want to draft and sign an employment contract to bind the employee to a working relationship.

-6. Onboarding Checklist – Give the employee an onboarding checklist that helps them get set up with the new position.
+5. Onboarding Checklist – An onboarding checklist can be provided to employees to acquaint them with the new position.